 What Are Offline Events?

 When you run Facebook ads, you can track how many people who saw or clicked your ad went to your website and completed a conversion.
-This is all done with the help of the Facebook pixel.
+This is all done with the help of the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads..

 Really great.
 But some businesses get conversions online and offline.
 If you promote a product and a customer comes into your store to complete the purchase, how do you show that the campaign was a success?